imediayala/imediayala/README.md

 - 👋 Hi, I’m @imediayala
 - 👀 I’m interested in SwiftUI
 - 🌱 I’m currently learning everthing related to apple enviroments
-- 💞️ I’m looking to collaborate on build tech solutions
+- 💞️ I’m looking to collaborate on technology challenges
 - 📫 How to reach me imediayala@gmail.com

 <!---